Azure/Vision-AI-DevKit-Pages/docs/_docs/03-Firmware.md

     ```
     set path=%path%;<platform tools path>
     ```
-2. Download the latest firmware/image released by Altek *(website link TBD)*
+2. Download the latest firmware/image released by Altek *(website link TBD)* [*(Internal-only Microsoft link)*](https://microsoftapc.sharepoint.com/teams/Selfhost-VisionAIDevKit/Shared%20Documents/General/Altek%20FW%20Image/NextUnderTest)

 3. Extract the contents of the .TGZ file downloaded.
 If you end up with a .TAR file, extract the contents of this file as well.
 You should end up with more than 120 files located in the final extraction folder.